Forum Replies Created

 Ver isn’t exactly Julian Assange, so I’d take any narratives framing him as some truth-teller exposing the cabal with a grain of salt.

-• This reply was modified 4 months, 3 weeks ago by tccadmin.
+• This reply was modified 8 months ago by tccadmin.

 tccadmin